 Just because you plan to shut your business in winter for only a few days doesn’t mean you’re safe from frozen pipes.
 Leaving your heating on low while you’re away will reduce the risk of frozen pipes and give you peace of mind during your well-earned winter break.
 In the chaos of the festive season, it’s reasonable to expect that you may forget to do this, so consider your winter business closure times now and set reminders to leave the heating on low before you lock up shop.
 If you plan to close for an extended time, you may want to arrange for you or someone else to visit the premises while closed to check for any issues.

 Just as you should know and have to hand your insurance policy details, you should also find and know how to use your stopcock, and have the phone number of an emergency plumber and your water network’s emergency number.
+Also don't neglect to take note of the appropriate energy supplier numbers for heating and electricity faults.
 Any emergency is stressful and chaotic, so knowing and having quick access to this information will be vital.

 Your free Winter Wise Guide is packed with handy tips to get your business safely through the winter, from insulating your water tank to safeguarding your pipes.